Can You Drink Wine on a Diet? (Carbs vs Calories)

 Can You Drink Wine on a Diet?

-Your metabolism and brain chemistry is unique to you so be sure to talk to your doctor or a nutritionist to get tailored advice.
-This article focuses specifically on the facts about wine and how to find the “most ideal” wines for a diet.
+Your metabolism and brain chemistry are unique to you, so be sure to talk to your doctor or a nutritionist for tailored advice.
+This article focuses specifically on the facts about wine and how to find the “most ideal” wines for a person with food restrictions, allergies, or who is limiting calories.

-Carbohydrates in wine come in the form of grape sugars leftover after the fermentation completes.
-Thus, wine that ferments totally dry has no carbs because there’s no leftover sugar.
+Carbohydrates in wine come in the form of grape sugars left after the fermentation completes.
+Thus, a wine that ferments totally dry has no carbs because there’s no leftover sugar.

 Wineries refer to leftover grape sugars as “residual sugar” or “RS” for short.
 And, many quality wine producers list a wine’s RS on their tech sheets.